Comparisons

 Link: GitHub.

-Commercial AI security platform.
+Commercial agent security product.
 Raised a reported $27M total ($19M Series A) and ships MCP coverage, DLP, and IDE integration aimed at developer workflows.
 Focus is on protecting the developer path from source editor through agent tooling, with policies that follow code as it moves through CI.

 Strengths